PhilMele/M3Project/README.md

 Login into Heroku: `heroku login`
 Create projet on heroku: `heroku create grant-management-mp3`

-Problem encountered: the Procfile generated with command line from documentation ``echo web: gunicorn app:app > Procfile` created an issue, which seems to be relating to encoding: which defaulted to UTF-16 instead of UTF-8.
+Problem encountered: the Procfile generated with command line from documentation `echo web: gunicorn app:app > Procfile` created an issue, which seems to be relating to encoding: which defaulted to UTF-16 instead of UTF-8.

 To solve my problem, I created a new Procfile through a Notepad, selected encoding UTF-8 and called it `Procfile.txt` in the same location as the actual Procfile.
-I then deleted the previous Procfile and renamed `Procfile.txt` to `Procfile`.
+Then, delete the previous Procfile and renamed `Procfile.txt` to `Procfile`.

 Credits: https://stackoverflow.com/questions/19846342/unable-to-parse-procfile